 [Adopted 8-14-2000 by L.L.
 No. 4-2000]

-The purpose of this article to provide real estate tax relief for historic barns which are reconstructed or rehabilitated pursuant to the provisions of § 483-b of the Real Property Tax Law of the State of New York.
+The purpose of this article is to provide real estate tax relief to persons with disabilities and limited incomes pursuant to the provisions of § 459-c of the Real Property Tax Law of the State of New York.

 Real property owned by one or more persons with disabilities, or real property owned by a husband, wife, or both, or by siblings, at least one of whom has a disability, and whose income, as hereafter defined, is limited by reason of such disability, shall be exempt from taxation by the Town of Bath to the extent of 50% of the assessed valuation thereof as hereinafter provided.

 For purposes of this article:

 "Sibling" shall mean a brother or a sister, whether related through half blood, whole blood or adoption.